 Methyl chlorosilanes have one to three methyl groups.
 In the case of dichlorodimethylsilane, two chlorine atoms are available, so that a reaction with excess water produces a linear chain of ether-like linkages between silicon atoms.
 As in polyethers, these flexible linkages produce a rubbery polymer, polydimethylsiloxane (PDMS).
 Trichloromethylsilane can be used to induce branching and cross-linking in PDMS molecules, while chlorotrimethylsilane serves to end backbone chains, limiting molecular weight..

-In the unopened original container YAC-DTCS has a shelf life of one year in a dry and cool place.
+In the unopened original container YAC-CDMS has a shelf life of one year in a dry and cool place.